ypapish/SelfAssessment/Skills/DotNET.md

 - Core Concepts and Internals
   - Strengths and weaknesses of .NET
   - Stateful and stateless services
-  - Asynchronous and synchronous programming
+  - Asynchronous and synchronous programming 👂 heard
   - Task-based asynchronous pattern
   - Garbage collection in .NET
   - .NET runtime versions and support